cg123/NeMo-RL/docs/guides/kd.md

 #### Tokenizer Mismatch

 ```
-ValueError: teacher_logits must be provided in data dict for CombinedKDLoss
+ValueError: teacher_logprobs must be provided in data dict for CombinedKDLoss
 ```

 **Cause**: Student and teacher use incompatible tokenizers